An intersectional framework for counterfactual fairness in risk prediction: Estimation

 \subsection{Estimating intersectional, counterfactual unfairness metrics}

-To estimate our new counterfactual, intersectional unfairness metrics, we first propose estimators of the counterfactual error rates as identified in equations \ref{cfpr_id} and \ref{cfnr_id}.
+To estimate our new counterfactual, intersectional unfairness metrics, we first propose estimators of the counterfactual error rates.
 Following the notation in Section \ref{sec:related-work}, let $\{\bm{A}_i, D_i, Y_i, \bm{X}_i, S_i\}$, $i = 1, ..., n$ be the observed data and binary predictions from the risk model.

-Note that the numerators and denominators of equations \ref{cfpr_est} and \ref{cfnr_est} are each weighted averages of a combination of outcome, protected characteristic, and in the case of the numerators, predictor values.
-For example, the denominator of $\widehat{cFPR}(S, \bm{a})$ is a weighted average of $(1-Y)I(\bm{A} = \bm{a})$, with weights equal to $\frac{1-D}{1-\pi(\bm{A},\bm{X},S)}$.

-We make two further observations about these estimators.
-First, as noted in the previous section, they are constrained within the natural error rate bounds of $[0,1]$.
-Second, they are equivalent to versions of the estimators with normalized weights in each of the numerators and denominators.
-This is because normalization would require dividing each numerator and denominator by the sum of the weights in all $n$ observations.
-These sums of the weights would cancel out, leaving equations \ref{cfpr_est} and \ref{cfnr_est}.

-To estimate the error rate differences, we replace $cFPR(S,\bm{a})$ and $cFNR(S,\bm{a})$ in equations \ref{deltap_def} and \ref{deltan_def} with their estimates.
-Finally, to estimate our new counterfactual, intersectional unfairness metrics, we use the estimated error rate differences in equations \ref{def_avg}, \ref{def_max}, and \ref{def_sd}.
+To estimate the error rate differences, we replace $cFPR(S,\bm{a})$ and $cFNR(S,\bm{a})$ in $\Delta^+(S, \bm{a}, \bm{a}')$ and $\Delta^-(S, \bm{a}, \bm{a}')$ with their estimates.
+Finally, to estimate our new counterfactual, intersectional unfairness metrics, we use the estimated error rate differences in equations \eqref{def_avg}, \eqref{def_max}, and \eqref{def_sd}.

 We estimate the non-intersectional metric $\Delta_{MARG}$ and the non-counterfactual metric $\Delta_{OBS}$ for comparison in an analogous manner.